 Play the marketing evolution strong hands.
 That’s just sensible.
 Make small, incremental improvements to keep yourself in the game.

 But, have a few wildcard options up your sleeve.
 You know, the ones that if they pay off, they pay off big.
-And even if they don’t, you’ll still got enough in reserve to stay in the game.
+And even if they don’t, you’ll still have enough in reserve to stay in the game.

 Because when it comes to marketing evolution and marketing revolution, that’s what the smartest players in the marketing innovation game do.